 Our kudu and nilgai are staples of the Safari Train Ride, they are carrot hunters for sure.
 If you have a cup of carrots, they will come a calling.
 Whether by train or by foot, all of our visitors enjoy stopping by our Giraffe and Camel Encounter.
 This staple of the Grasslands Area is part of what turns your visit to our park into an adventure.

-Rounding out our hooved habitat we have addax, zebras, wildebeest, and sable antelope.
+Rounding out our hooved habitat we have addax, zebras & wildebeest.
 This grouping of animals is unique because you’ll rarely come face to face with even these majestic creatures in a lifetime and Timbavati Wildlife Park is one place in the Wisconsin Dells where you can see them all at once.
 Here’s an exclusive look at the area in this week’s video.

 The Interaction Area